mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 But in the samsaric world, unenlightened human beings always try to make an effort.
 So it makes you exhausted.
 But Buddha himself is always standing in nowness, and then [is] connected with all sentient beings.
 So [he is] physically connected with all sentient beings, but he is always in nowness, not in the samsaric world.

-But according to our eyes, we say, “Oh, Buddha is in our life, in our world.”
-Because Buddha is always connected with all sentient beings, helping.
-But the spiritual attitude, spiritual security. is just going naturally as [it is].
+But according to our [point of view], we say, “Oh, Buddha is in our life, in our world” – because Buddha is always connected with all sentient beings, helping.
+But the spiritual attitude, spiritual security, is just going naturally as [it is].
 So, no problem.
 No samsaric world.
-But in terms of our eyes, we believe, “Oh, Buddha is just like us, living in the human world.”
+But in terms of our [point of view], we believe, “Oh, Buddha is just like us, living in the human world.”
 And then we become familiar with the Buddha, and then we want to approach to this kind of Buddha.
-That is called Buddha’s skillful method, to save all sentient beings.
+That is called Buddha’s skillful method to save all sentient beings.
 But Buddha himself is very straight, very straight.
-Whatever you say, [however] you express your being: “Oh, you are Buddha.
+Whatever you say, [however] you express your being – “Oh, you are Buddha.
 You are just like me, just like a human being.
-Thanks.”
-Whatever you say, Buddha is always in the nowness.
-Otherwise, Buddha cannot help.
+Thanks” – whatever you say, Buddha is always in the nowness.
+Otherwise Buddha cannot help.

 For instance, if you are a psychologist, or if you are a teacher, [trying] to help somebody.
 If you are tossed away by or if you really jump into the other’s suffering, then you cannot help.
 You have to jump into connection with the person, but you must be always standing up in nowness.
 Do you understand that?
 You must be you, but it’s not always creating a gap.
 You connect, you jump into, but you are always quiet.
 And then you can help.

-But as a third [party], if you see that situation, [you think] that [this person] as a psychologist is always jumping into human suffering and helping, jumping into the samsaric world, [someone’s] suffering, and helping.
+But as a third [party], if you see that situation, [you think] that [this person] as a psychologist is always jumping into human suffering and helping; jumping into the samsaric world, [someone’s] suffering, and helping.
 But I don’t think so.
 He is always [...] in nowness.
 And then at that time he can see the overall picture, the panoramic picture of human life, human suffering.

 This is Buddha.
-That is called *skillful method*.
-Buddha showed that.
+That is called *skillful method*; Buddha showed that.

 *You* can show that.
 If you really want to help or educate somebody, you must be Buddha, like this.

-But more or less, you can experience [this]; this is Buddha.
-[Because] Buddha is not something *extra* or apart from you – you are Buddha.
+But more or less, you can experience [this] “this is Buddha”.
+[Because] Buddha is not something *extra* or apart from you; *you* are Buddha.
 Anyway, [...] the Buddha is always operative, constantly, in each one of us.
 Because you have to connect with all sentient beings and help.
 How can you help?
 That is Buddha’s skillful method, to save all sentient beings.

-And then, that’s why in a Buddha statue, the Buddha statue is always Buddha, but the Buddha statue always has a human shape.
+And then that’s why, in a Buddha statue, the Buddha statue is always Buddha, but the Buddha statue always has a human shape.
 A Buddha statue is something more than a human shape.
 But if you don’t make the Buddha following the human shape, you don’t feel familiar with it, because the Buddha becomes something different from human beings – that’s why you don’t feel [comfortable], you don’t want to approach it.
 So that’s why the Buddha appears as a human being.
 But on the other hand, if you look at the Buddha statue, there is something more than a human shape.
 That’s why that Buddha statue becomes an object of worship.

 If you want to make a Buddha statue out of wood or metal, whatever, you have to carve the human shape, [and] simultaneously you should put the spirit there.
 Not the Buddha’s spirit that some other people have; *your* spirit, as a Buddha, should be put into it.
 At that time, you can create the human shape, [and] simultaneously there is something more than the human shape.

-Even *gassho*: this is [something] you do, so very naturally [it is] Katagiri’s *gassho*, but there is something more than Katagiri’s *gassho*.
+Even *gassho*: this is [something] you do.
+So very naturally [my gassho is] Katagiri’s *gassho*, but there is something more than Katagiri’s *gassho*.
 That *gassho*, [which is] more than Katagiri’s *gassho*, cannot be explained.
 But it’s there, if you do it.

-So whatever you do, that is always important.
-You must be Buddha, but you cannot always stay with the Buddha without connecting with all sentient beings; you must be always Buddha, but you have to connect with all sentient beings.
+Whatever you do, that is always important.
+You must be Buddha, but you cannot always stay with the Buddha without connecting with all sentient beings; you must be always Buddha but you have to connect with all sentient beings.
 At that time, how do you connect with all sentient beings?
 You [are] constantly Buddha.

 [...]
 That is nowness.
 That’s why the practice of mindfulness, and also being present right-now-right-here, is important.
 It’s not a kind of religious teaching which is [brainwashing you], okay?
 Or which is making your consciousness blind.
-If you practice like this, your mind becomes more clear.
-Finally, your consciousness starts to work.
+If you practice like this, your mind becomes more clear; finally your consciousness starts to work.
 People don’t believe [this]; if I suggest to do this, [they think it] is kind of [like] army training.
 But I don’t think so.

 So, this is nowness.
 In the common sense, you are always in two kinds of nowness.
 And then: which would you like to choose?
 Nowness [while] being in the stream of time?
 Or nowness [in which] you operate time?
 It really depends on you – whatever you may be.
 And then, that practice creates a quite different human life which is blooming in the future, from moment to moment.

 But look at human beings, the human world.
 Usually people are just struggling in the realm of nowness, in being in the stream of time; that’s it.

-So, that is the common sense: if you look at yourself, where you are, this is nowness.
+That is the common sense; if you look at yourself, where you are, this is nowness.
 Always in nowness – but you have to know what the nowness is.
 That’s why I explain a little bit.

 And then today, I want to say a little bit [more about] time, because nowness is time.
 So how does Buddhism look at time?